-• All commercial bus travel (except for NCAA post-season travel) must be booked through the Athletic Business Manager.
-A detailed schedule of events including preferred travel times for the season must be presented at least three months before the start of team travel so buses can be booked.
-The Head

-Coach or Asst.
-Coach will confirm the exact date and time of departure with a representative of the bus company approximately one week prior to travel.

-- When lodging is required, Embry-Riddle Athletics is responsible for providing a single room for driver accommodations.
+- Currently, all commercial bus travel must be booked through the Director of Finance/Athletics.
+A detailed schedule of events including preferred travel times for the season must be presented to the Director of Finance/Athletics at least three months before the start of team travel so buses can be booked.
+The Director of Finance/Athletics will then confirm with the Head Coach the exact date and time of departure once a quote has been received from the charter bus company. - Embry-Riddle Athletics is responsible for all parking and entrance/attraction fees for the bus.
+When lodging is required, Embry-Riddle Athletics is responsible for providing a single room for driver accommodations.
 The bus driver is personally responsible for all their meals; however, Embry-Riddle may pay for their meals if the Head Coach desires. - A detailed itinerary must be provided to a minimum of 48 hours prior to the departure date.
-It is the responsibility of the coach to send the detailed itinerary to the Athletic Business Manager at least a week before the departure date.
+It is the responsibility of the coach to send the detailed itinerary to the Director of Finance/Athletics at least a week before the departure date.
 Any additional changes not included in the itinerary (additional miles or time) are subject to approval by the charter bus company and may result in additional charges to the original quote.